Counterculture of the 1960s: Criticism and legacy

 When asked about the prospects of the counterculture movement moving forward in the digital age, former Grateful Dead lyricist and self-styled "cyberlibertarian" John Perry Barlow said, "I started out as a teenage beatnik and then became a hippie and then became a cyberpunk.
 And now I'm still a member of the counterculture, but I don't know what to call that.
 And I'd been inclined to think that that was a good thing, because once the counterculture in America gets a name then the media can coopt it, and the advertising industry can turn it into a marketing foil.
 But you know, right now I'm not sure that it is a good thing, because we don't have any flag to rally around.
 Without a name there may be no coherent movement."

 During the era, conservative students objected to the counterculture and found ways to celebrate their conservative ideals by reading books like J. Edgar Hoover's A Study of Communism, joining student organizations like the College Republicans, and organizing Greek events which reinforced gender norms.

 Free speech advocate and social anthropologist Jentri Anders observed that a number of freedoms were endorsed within a countercultural community in which she lived and studied: "freedom to explore one's potential, freedom to create one's Self, freedom of personal expression, freedom from scheduling, freedom from rigidly defined roles and hierarchical statuses".
 Additionally, Anders believed some in the counterculture wished to modify children's education so that it did not discourage, but rather encouraged, "aesthetic sense, love of nature, passion for music, desire for reflection, or strongly marked independence."

 In 2007, Merry Prankster Carolyn "Mountain Girl" Garcia commented, "I see remnants of that movement everywhere.
 It's sort of like the nuts in Ben and Jerry's ice cream—it's so thoroughly mixed in, we sort of expect it.
 The nice thing is that eccentricity is no longer so foreign.
 We've embraced diversity in a lot of ways in this country.
 I do think it's done us a tremendous service."

 The 1990 Oscar-nominated documentary film Berkeley in the Sixties highlighted what Owen Gleiberman from Entertainment Weekly noted:

 The film doesn't shrink from saying that many of the '60s social-protest movements went too far.
 It demonstrates that by the end of the decade, protest had become a narcotic in itself.

 Yves de Laurot's 1968 documentary short Listen, America!, which aired on Canadian television, is an existentialist critique of that decade's radicalism from within the movement itself, and also predicted the "Big Chill".

-An art exhibition (that originated at the Walker Art Center in 2015 before expanding it to California) called Hippie Modernism: The Struggle for Uptopia reframes a more radically meditative story of the counterculture that contrasts to the popular perception for said era.
+An art exhibition (that originated at the Walker Art Center in 2015 before expanding it to California) called Hippie Modernism: The Struggle for Utopia reframes a more radically meditative story of the counterculture that contrasts to the popular perception for said era.